pykeen/pykeen/docs/source/tutorial/using_wandb.rst

 `documentation <https://docs.wandb.com/>`_

 You can also specify an optional ``experiment`` which will appear on the website instead of randomly generated labels.
-All further keyword arguments are passed on to the :func:`init` function of WANDB.
+All further keyword arguments are passed to :func:`wandb.init`.

 .. code-block:: python